joATesns/weblog/content/_index.md

 ## This a hobby/personal blog

-Two activities I'm tracking at the moment are: camping and brewing.
+Three activities I'm tracking at the moment are: camping, brewing, and astronomy.

 More info and log entries can be found here.